-This SDD can be found in Examples/Tutorials/SDD\Examples\prj as SDD\cap.dsn.
-An alternate implementation, SDD\cap2.dsn, can also be found in the project.
+This SDD can be found in Examples/Tutorials/SDD\Examples\wrk as SDD\cap.
+An alternate implementation, SDD\cap2, can also be found in the workspace.

 Error Messages

 If an SDD has not been implemented correctly, it will generate errors.
 The errors will be similar to the ones listed here.